 If you have classic white or cream house, you’ve got lots of options, black, charcoal, bronze, copper and lighter grays all look good on a white house.

-And as I said, if you are using a standing seam roof as an accent material or for your porch or portico, the colour should relate to the colour of the main roof shingles as closely as possible.
+And as I said earlier, if you are using a standing seam roof as an accent material or for your porch or portico, the colour should relate to the colour of the main roof shingles as closely as possible.

 So over to you.
 I’d love to hear whether you’re noticing more standing seam roofs in your area.
 Or whether you’ve installed one or are considering installing one yourself.